The real map of China

 China is a great country, which is constantly growing in strength.
 China has huge workforce, strong economy and a powerful army.
 However, the superpowers and empires were falling, even though it seemed they would be eternal.
-Every time I look at the map of China, I wonder what would happen if China ceased to be a power and it would be divided.
-In the article “the Real Map of China” I try to answer the question, what would the territory of China look like, if it was only left with the historically Chinese lands, and those where the race Han Chinese originally comes from.
+Every time I look at the map of China, I wonder what would happen if China ceased to be a power, and if it was divided.
+In the article “the Real Map of China” I try to answer the question, what would the territory of China look like if it was only left with the historically Chinese lands, and where does the Han Chinese race originally comes from.

 The large territory of China

 Every time I look at a map of the People`s Republic of China I wonder how much of that land would remain in China if we left only what is truly Chinese.
 In the same way after the collapse of the Soviet Union we could see how many countries the Soviets occupied and how many they lost.
 Maybe one day the People’s Republic of China will also collapse, and then it would become a relatively small country, more or less of the size of France.
 Real China where the true Chinese culture and the Han Chinese come from originate only from the eastern part, while the expansion of the Han Chinese and the Han culture is a result of their invasions and occupations.